APPLY FOR MEMBERSHIP

 In an era where experiences shape our most powerful memories and define modern business success, the WXO World Experience Awards shine a spotlight on those leading the charge in creativity, impact, and excellence across every sector imaginable.

-Unlike other experience industry awards, the WXO World Experience Awards are unique in that they are truly community driven and independent.
-Entries are free.
+Unlike other experience industry awards, the WXO World Experience Awards are unique in that they are voted for by the industry itself.
 Shortlists are vetted by the World Experience Council derived from founder members of the WXO.
-Winners are voted for by the 1,200-strong WXO community, ensuring a 100% merit-based evaluation.
+Winners are voted for by the 1,200-strong WXO community, ensuring a 100% independent merit-based evaluation from the broadest possible POV.

 Q. Why the changes to this year’s categories?